Bangladesh

 - Day 2: Drive to the Old Dhaka riverside for photographing people crossing the river and first photography session with the ship breakers

-- Day 3: After breakfast visit the tie dying and then the rest of the day photographing rice workers and rice harvesting factories
+- Day 3: After breakfast visit the fabric dying area and then the rest of the day photographing rice workers and rice courtyards

-- Day 4: Early shoot at the floating vegetable market before we visit some buffalo and duck breeders tending to their animals for the afternoon
+- Day 4: Early shoot at the floating vegetable market before we visit some gigantic sand and stone mines

 - Day 5: Sunrise photography at a large garbage field where we will explore men, women & children collecting junk to recycle.
-Our second shoot of the day will be at a large stone mine before we explore villages and a local market
+Returning to Dhaka, if time allows we will make a second visit to the rice courtyards.

-- Day 6: Morning photography at the brick makers then drive to south city
+- Day 6: Morning photography at the brick makers then drive to Chattogram

-- Day 7: Explore the ship breakers by boat before driving to the longest sea beach to photograph local fishermen
+- Day 7: Explore the largest fish market in Chattogram before driving to the longest sea beach to photograph local fish drying factories and a trawler beach at Cox's Bazaar

 - Day 9: Early morning visit to the fish drying area where over 5000 families work every day to dry fish.
 Afternoon flight to Dhaka and, if time allows, some more street photography in the Old Quarter

-- Day 11: Pre-dawn start to meet families of traditional otter fishermen and photograph them fishing, before returning to Dhaka with a stop to fly over the spectacular formations of the Padma River
+- Day 11: Pre-dawn start to meet families of traditional otter fishermen and photograph them fishing, before returning to Dhaka where will spend an afternoon at the central railway station taking street photos

-- Day 12: Drive to North Bengal districts visiting a coal port where labourers carry coal to ships by hand, then an afternoon of photography at a yoghurt production facility
+- Day 12: Drive to the outskirts of Dhaka to visit a coal port where labourers carry coal off ships by hand, then an afternoon of photography at a yoghurt production facility in northern Bangladesh

-- Day 14: Dawn visit to Dhaka’s lively poultry chicken market and one of the city's bustling train stations before check out, final lunch and transfer to the international airport where our tour will end
+- Day 14: Dawn visit to Dhaka’s lively poultry chicken market before breakfast.
+This morning you can enjoy a rest or we can head to one of Dhaka's markets for some final souvenir shopping before our final lunch and transfer to the international airport where our tour will end.

 To see a larger map, click on the square-like ‘enlarge’ icon in the upper right of the map box.